- Discovery – how Statseeker is made aware of your network devices

 - Efficiently troubleshoot potential issues with the ability to quickly focus on select metrics across like devices or those restricted to a location or subnet

-Statseeker offers the ability to automatically group devices/interfaces as they are discovered based on rules that you define or to edit those rules at any time and have those changes reflected immediately.
-You can also manually create and edit groups to best suit your requirements, manage visibility of those groups and create new logical associations as the need arises.
+Statseeker offers the ability to automatically group devices/interfaces as they are discovered based on rules that you define, and to edit those rules at any time with changes reflected immediately.
+You can also manually create and edit groups to best suit your requirements.

 Manual grouping is a simple process, best suited to populating groups of users and/or reports for access control purposes.
 While it is possible to manually populate device and interface groups, it can be very labor intensive to manually populate and maintain the contents of groups.